The following policies and guidelines set out specific details about how the EPA operates.

 All enforceable undertakings are made public and placed on the public register.

 You can also view the media releases for all enforceable undertakings the EPA has entered into.

 Guidelines on EPA use of unmanned aircraft

 On 8 November 2017, changes were made to the Protection of the Environment Operations Act 1997 that make it clear EPA authorised officers can use an unmanned vehicle, vessel or aircraft to carry out their functions.

-The EPA’s Interim guidelines on EPA use of unmanned aircraft (PDF 359KB) seek to strike the appropriate balance between safety, privacy and efficiency.
+The EPA’s Guidelines on EPA use of unmanned aircraft (PDF 438KB) seek to strike the appropriate balance between safety, privacy and efficiency.
 (Unmanned aircraft are commonly referred to as ‘drones’.)

 These guidelines outline

-- the circumstances in which the EPA may consider using unmanned aircraft to collect information or assist with its regulatory functions
+- the situations in which the EPA may consider using unmanned aircraft to collect information or assist with its regulatory functions

 - the legal frameworks that regulate unmanned aircraft use, which the EPA will abide by